Best 3 Month Brain Development Toys (inexpensive & easy)

 Best Toys for 3-Month-Old Brain Development (Simple & Affordable)

-Building a Budget-Friendly Collection of Developmental Toys
+Developing a Budgeted Collection of Toys for Development

-• Simple wooden toys(10-20)- they are “classic” and will last and be used for many developmental stages.
+• Something wooden(10-20) — simple wooden toys are “classic” and will last and used for a lot of developmental play.

 Inexpensive DIY Development Toys